 The framework is a vehicle to encourage NIMHD- and NIH-supported research that addresses the complex and multi-faceted nature of minority health and health disparities, including research that spans different domains of influence (biological, behavioral, physical/built environment, sociocultural environment, health care system) as well as different levels of influence (individual, interpersonal, community, societal) within those domains.

 The framework also provides a classification structure that facilitates analysis of the NIMHD and NIH minority health and health disparities research portfolios to assess progress, gaps, and opportunities.
-Examples of factors are provided within each cell of the framework (e.g., Family Microbiome within the Interpersonal-Biological cell).
-These factors are not intended to be exhaustive.
-Health disparity populations, as well as other features of this framework, may be adjusted over time.
+Examples of factors are provided within each cell of the framework (e.g., family microbiome within the interpersonal-biological cell).
+These factors are not intended to be exhaustive. population experiencing health disparities, as well as other features of this framework, may be adjusted over time.

 Page updated Oct.
 6, 2023